brown-bnc/xnat/README.md

 in the `kustomization.yaml` file.
 Similarly, uncomment the `ldap-config` environment section in `app.yaml` and start the service as above.

+## Automatic Initialization

+If you want to skip the initialization page on first launch, provide both `$XNAT_SITE_URL` and `$XNAT_ADMIN_EMAIL` when starting XNAT.
+The default username/password will still be `admin:admin`.
+If you've provided an LDAP configuration, the automatic initialization will enable your LDAP provider.

 ## TODO
 * [x] Trim down the `Dockerfile` to bare minimum necessary
 * [x] Build and test the image using Docker